-200 Site not to be interfered with without permission

-(1) A person must not interfere with a place at a coal mine that is the site of a serious accident or high potential incident of a type prescribed by regulation, without the permission of an inspector.
+200 Site not to be interfered with without permission A person must not interfere with a place at a coal m accident or high potential incident of a type prescrib permission of an inspector.
 Maximum penalty-200 penalty units.

-(2) Permission under subsection (1) must not be unreasonably withheld.

-(3) For this division, action taken to save life or prevent further injury at a place is not interference with the place.

-201 Action to be taken in relation to site of accident or incident

-(1) If there is a serious accident or high potential incident, the site senior executive must-

-(a) carry out an investigation to decide the causes of the accident or incident; and (b) prepare a report about the accident or incident that includes recommendations to prevent the accident or incident happening again; and

-(c) if the accident or incident is a type prescribed by regulation-forward the report to an inspector within 1 month after the accident or incident.
+Permission under subsection (1) must not be unreas onably withheld For this division, action taken to save life or preven - interference with the place. i futilier injury at a place is not 201 Action to be taken in relation to site of accident of (1) If there is a serious accident or high potential incident , the site senior executive must- the encident or incident, and carry out an investigation to decide the causes of prepare a report about the accident or incident that in icidaes recommendations to prevent the accident or incident happening again; and ulation for word the report to if the accident or incident is a type prescribed by regulation of the second se • an inspector within 1 month after the accident or incident.
+Maximum penalty-100 penalty units. of the applicant or incident in The site senior executive must ensure that the place not interfered with until- all relevant details about the accident or incident hav in been recorded and if e been recorded and, il possible, photographed; and a development of an accurate sufficient measurements have been taken to allow th plan of the site; and e development of an accurate a list of witnesses to the accident or incident has bee compiled.
 Maximum penalty-100 penalty units.

-(2) The site senior executive must ensure that the place of the accident or incident is not interfered with until-

-(a) all relevant details about the accident or incident have been recorded and, if possible, photographed; and

-(b) sufficient measurements have been taken to allow the development of an accurate plan of the site; and

-(c) a list of witnesses to the accident or incident has been compiled.
-Maximum penalty-100 penalty units.

-Worksafe Victoria states that if a workplace incident occurs, immediately after becoming aware an employer, occupier or person in charge must:

-- contact the WorkSafe Incident Notification Unit on 132 360 - ensure incident scene is not disturbed until an inspector arrives.
-Sites can only be disturbed to protect a person's health or safety, help someone who is injured or to make the site safe - complete and send an incident notification form to WorkSafe within the following 48 hours.

-To lodge an incident notification form you can either:

-- complete an Online Incident Notification Form using the reference number issued to you when you notified WorkSafe of the incident.
-The online incident notification form consists of six screens.
-When you have completed the last screen, you will be able to: - submit it to WorkSafe via the internet - print a copy of the submitted form for your records. - download an Incident Notification Form and fax it to (03) 9641 1091 or mail it to:

-Incident Notification Unit Advisory Service WorkSafe Victoria GPO Box 4306 Melbourne 3001

-You must keep a record of the incident notification form for at least five years.

-Queries should be directed to the Incident Notification Unit on 132 360, or to the Incident Notification Coordinator at incidentnotification@worksafe.vic.gov.au